Michael Powell continues to be one of the best NYT reporters on sensitive sociopolitical issues.

 As often as I and others rightfully lambaste CNN, it should be noted that CNN’s Clarissa Ward deserves everyone’s respect and praise for her reporting from Afghanistan right now.

-Despite the risks to everyone there – particularly woman – she is reporting every day on developments on the ground including some information that is less than favorable to the Taliban or the Biden administration.
+Despite the risks to everyone there – particularly women – she is reporting every day on developments on the ground including some information that is less than favorable to the Taliban or the Biden administration.

 Some of Clarissa Ward’s CNN colleagues cosplay as journalists who put themselves at risk with their reporting – looking at you, Jim Acosta.
 Based on what we are seeing right now, Clarissa is the real deal.